-- 1. graduated from a baccalaureate program accredited by the National League for Nursing Accrediting Commission or the Commission on Collegiate Nursing Education, - a 3.0 Grade Point Average (GPA) in undergraduate nursing courses and a minimum 2.75 GPA in the last 60 hours, - 3. completed an introductory course in statistics, - 4. physical assessment skills,
+- graduated from a baccalaureate program accredited by the National League for Nursing Accrediting Commission or the Commission on Collegiate Nursing Education, - a 3.0 Grade Point Average (GPA) in undergraduate nursing courses and a minimum 2.75 GPA in the last 60 hours,

-- 5. submitted scores on the verbal and analytical sections of the Graduate Record Examinations (GRE), - 6. unencumbered registered nurse (RN) license and experience as an RN, - 7. proof of immunization against the Hepatitis B virus, - 8. current cardio-pulmonary resuscitation (CPR) certificate, - 9. a yearly tuberculosis (TB) skin test, - 10. proof of a recent health examination, and - 11. submission of three letters of reference from employers, supervisors, teachers, or others who are qualified to assess the student's academic ability and readiness for graduate study.
+- 3. completed an introductory course in statistics, - 4. physical assessment skills, - 5. submitted scores of the Graduate Record Examination (GRE), - 6. unencumbered registered nurse (RN) license, - 7. proof of immunization against the Hepatitis B virus, - 8. current cardio-pulmonary resuscitation (CPR) certificate, - 9. a yearly tuberculosis (TB) skin test, - 10. proof of a recent health examination, and - 11. submission of three letters of reference from employers, supervisors, teachers, or others who are qualified to assess the student's academic ability and readiness for graduate study.
 The letters should be sent to the Assistant Dean for Graduate Programs in the College of Nursing.